icecaps-summit/SLEIGH-documentation/santa.md

 cat split/* > summary.tar
 ```

-Next, the decompression algorithm needs to be performed, specifically using the same compression dictionary settings as were provided in the `txcz` compression command:
+Next, the decompression algorithm needs to be performed, specifically using the same compression dictionary settings as were provided in the `txzc` compression command:

 ```bash
 tar -x -I "xz -9 -T0" -f summary.tar